3 Tech Jobs Without a Degree

 Independent study also offers fewer opportunities for networking and professional development skills-building than traditional education.
 Taking a few free courses can, however, help prepare students for rigorous programs like tech bootcamps.

 For those desiring rapid entry into a tech job without a degree, comprehensive, fast-tracked programs called bootcamps offer a middle-of-the-road option between self-study and college.
-They can prepare a student for their first job in as little as 10 weeks of full-time courses or 20 weeks of part-time.
+They can prepare a student for their first job in as little as 10-12 weeks of full-time courses or 20-28 weeks of part-time, depending on the program you select.

 Beyond teaching hands-on tech skills, bootcamps offer other benefits.
 Working in a community of other students and instructors can jump-start a personal network.